 If you’re more into the idea of an acoustic DIY project than an electric, this is a great kit to get started with.
 Most acoustic DIY kits involve steaming and bending wood, but in this set, the most difficult labor is taken care of at the factory while still leaving you plenty to do on your own.

 Unlike the electric kits, we did have to set the nut into the maple neck.
-The slots were pre cut, which did help a lot, but it required a fair bit of sanding as it was very tall and would have set the action much too high.
+The slots were pre-cut, which helped a lot, but it required a fair bit of sanding as it was very tall and would have set the action much too high.

 It had a spruce top, which is always nice to see on a dreadnought, and that was paired with agathis back and sides.
-Agathis is a very middle of the road wood – it’s not bad, but some might find it to be a little plain tonally.
+Agathis is a very middle of the road wood.
+It isn’t bad, but some might find it to be a little plain tonally.

 The neck was made from maple and topped with a walnut fretboard.
 The frets were properly finished, with no sprout or burrs that would cause any discomfort.
 The neck slipped into the body without any issues, but we did need to make some truss rod adjustments once it was set.